THE SLUGGARDS

 The Sluggard, needless to say, came out of the experience none the worse for wear.
 And would you believe it?
 Eight years later he was still living in the same house in New York!

 Of course it was possible to relocate a Sluggard by force.
 For example, you could conceivably get a Chevy Silverado, install a gooseneck hitch in the center of the truck bed, and affix a hefty chain to its lifting arm.
-Then, if you (along with half the male population of town) could somehow be able to get that chain attached to the struggling Sluggard, you might possibly succeed in dragging him down the road to somewhere else.
+Then, if you (along with half the population of town) could somehow be able to get that chain attached to the struggling Sluggard, you might possibly succeed in dragging him down the road to somewhere else.
 But what was the point?
 He’d just make his way back.
 And even if you threw him in a jail with walls of steel reinforced concrete, you knew he’d get out sooner or later.
 Sluggard perseverance always wins in the end.
-This is now accepted as a basic cosmic axiom.
+This is now accepted as a basic Cosmic Axiom.

 No, relocation wasn’t an option.
 Even governments couldn’t manage the task of corralling them in prisons or concentration camps.
 There were just too damned many of them.
 It would break the bank.
 Better just to let the citizens foot the bill for beer and chips.